awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/gg-cli-deployment.md

   ```

 **Output**
-The following example shows an example of the output produced when you run this command\.
+The following example shows the output produced when you run this command\.

 ```
 $ greengrass-cli deployment create \